 2. Talk to Your Child

-Try and find out if there is something bothering your child or if there is a reason he or she is escaping into video games or the internet.
+Try and find out if there is something bothering your child or if there is a reason he or she is escaping into video games, social media, or the internet.
 You can start the conversation out with, “I’ve noticed you haven’t been hanging out with your friends lately and you’ve been playing lots of Xbox instead.
 Is everything ok?”
 While your teen may not tell you (or may not know) if anything is bothering them, it is important to show that you care.

 3. Help Your Teen Find a Healthy Coping Mechanism

 As discussed previously, many teens escape into the digital world as an unhealthy coping mechanism to help deal with negative emotions or to escape from the “real world.”
 While every teen is different, you know your child best.
 You can help encourage your child to engage in a healthy way of dealing with negative emotions.
 Some healthy coping skills might include:

 4. Limiting Screen Time for Yourself

 Make sure that your electronics use is under control and that you are using electronics at appropriate times.
 For example, if you are busy on your phone or laptop while your child is trying to engage with you or at the dinner table, this sets the tone that this is “normal” and even “okay”.